Aerial Perspective Photography

 To create a stitched image, multiple photographs are taken while panning the camera across the scene.
 These individual images are then aligned and blended together using software editing tools.
 Popular software programs for stitching images include Adobe Photoshop, Lightroom, and specialized stitching software, such as PTGui and Autopano Giga.

-See also What Is Aerial Photography
+See also Aerial Photography Agreement

 When stitching images, it is important to use consistent camera settings, including exposure, white balance, and focal length, to ensure a seamless blend.
 It is also recommended to overlap each image by approximately 30% to provide sufficient overlap for the stitching software to align and merge the images accurately.